ericcfields/FMUT/README.rst

 | CONTACT: Eric.Fields@tufts.edu

-The Factorial Mass Univariate Toolbox (FMUT) is an extension to David Groppe's Mass Univariate Toolbox.
-The MUT implements t-tests for several different mass univariate approaches to the analysis of ERP data.
-The FMUT adds to this by implementing one-way and factorial ANOVA versions of the same mass univariate approaches.
+The Factorial Mass Univariate Toolbox (FMUT) is an extension to David Groppe's Mass Univariate ERP Toolbox.
+The FMUT implements permutation and false discovery rate based mass univariate statistics for ANOVA and factorial designs for ERP data.

 For information on the Mass Univariate Toolbox, see: http://www.openwetware.org/wiki/Mass_Univariate_ERP_Toolbox